+Now we are going to discuss the fourth simple stochastic process that comes in the population model.
 Now we will see the fourth simple stochastic process arises in the population model.
-Consider a population of Tigers in India.
-For over the time, this is going to form a stochastic process, so I am going to make the assumption.
-At the end of its lifetime, it produces a random amount, random number X of off spring with the Probability mass function, that is the probability of X takes the value k that is 'a k', where it satisfies.

-a k's are going to greater than or equal to 0 and the summation is going to be 1 and also I am making the assumption, all the offspring's act independently of each other and at the end of their lifetime, individually can have a pregnancy accordance with the probability mass function, the same probability of Xi's takes the value k, with this Sn.

-With this, Sn will form a discrete time and discrete state stochastic process, where Sn is the population size of tiger, at the end of the nth generation and if you see the sample path of Sn over the different generation, suppose you make it S0 is equal to 0 and suppose you make it S1 is equal to X1 and suppose X1 takes the value 3 and then the second generation S2 is going to be X1 + X2 + X3 and suppose you make it X1 takes the value 3 and X2 takes the value 0 and X3 takes a value 1, then we have a S2 is going to take the value 4.

-So, if you see the sample path of Sn over the n it is going to take the value 1, then it is going to take the value 3, then it is going to take the value 4 and so on.
-And this is the sample path of the population size of a Tiger over the nth generation and this is going to form a discrete time, discrete state stochastic process and there is an another stochastic process, Gaussian process that I will discuss in the later lectures.
+You consider a population of tigers in India.
+So that is going to be for over the time this is going to be form a stochastic process so I am going to make the assumption at the end of its life time it produces a random amount, random number X of offspring with the probability mass function that is the probability of X takes the value k that is Ak where it satisfies Ak's are going to be great or equal to 0 and the summation is going to be 1 and also I am making the assumption all the offsprings act independently of each other and at the end of their lifetime individually can have a pregnancy accordance with the probability mass function, the same probability of Xi's takes a value k with this Sn we'll form a discreet the time and the discrete state stochastic process where Sn is the population size of a tiger at the end of nth generation and if you see the sample path of a Sn over the different generation suppose you make it a S0 is equal to 0 and suppose you make it S1 is equal to X1 and suppose X1 takes the value 3 and then the second generation S2 is going to be X1 plus X2 plus X3 and suppose you make it X1 takes the value 3 and X2 takes the value 0 and the X3 takes the value 1 then we have a S2 is going to take the value 4.
+So if you see the sample path of a Sn over the n it is going to take the value 1, then it is going to take the value 3, then it is going to take the value 4 and so on and this is a sample path of the population size of a tiger over the nth generation and this is going to form a discrete time discrete state stochastic process.